What to Do With a Windfall

 Use your windfall to repair whatever is broken in your life.

 1. Start with your own health.
-If you've been putting off a trip to the dentist or a minor medical procedure, take care of it
+If you've been putting off a trip to the dentist or a minor medical procedure, take care of it.
+You might also consider investing in things like a gym membership, better food, or activities to improve your health and wellbeing.
+After all, what’s the point in money if you’re not healthy enough to enjoy it?

 3. Next, fix anything else you’ve been putting off – perhaps your car or the roof.
 Use this opportunity to patch up anything you might’ve been putting off